cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/TheIberianPeninsula.md

 So we'll talk to match speed of snails.

 I never asked for her ID,
-And when I saw I had played pretend,
+And when I saw I played pretend,
-That it was something that I'd never seen.
+That it was something I'd never seen.
 But you were younger, and I'm content.

 And if the way you thought of me,
 Was the slightest indication to
 The love or lust that she had breathed.
-Then that's enough, and I'd be through"
+Then that's enough, and I am through"

 From My Perspective:
-None of us have a leg to stand on,
+None of us had a leg to stand on,
-But you had eight years more.
+But you had eight years longer.
 And she had three.
-You never
+You never grew up,
-Grew up, and she had never breathed.
+And she had never breathed.

-She's seventeen, and never saw
+She was seventeen, and never saw
 The gap in age.
 Just old enough
 For play-pretend to falsely think
-It sundered from her play-belief.
+That it sundered from her play-belief.

-I don't know, won't say posthaste
+I don't know, and won't say posthaste
 How I feel post-fact and as of late.
-I will come and I will leaves the haste,
+I will come and I will drop the haste,
 Before it comes and grows till hate.

 My feelings scatter and undulate,